Wednesday, 11 November 2009

 “You're a generous, top bloke.”

-am very, very loving.
+“I am generous and I am kind and I am sensitive and I am very, very loving.
 But people really think I'm made of steel.”

 Earlier, Brian had sighed, “What I'm discovering more and more is you have to lie, you have to hide yourself.
 If you try to be honest, everything gets misconstrued and held against you.
 We should lie like the Beastie Boys, only we're not that quick.”